zertyz/reactive-mutiny/PLANNING.md

 This will enable `reactive-messaging` to receive variable sized binary messages.
 This should be better explored, as it seems there are options.
 Use cases tests should be added for sending RKYV's "Archived" structs and changes / implementations should follow from there.
+UPDATE: no new types nor features were needed -- just a tricky way to use our crate as depicted in the integration test `vec_type_and_derived_reference()`

 **(f22)** 2024-09-01: Complete & homogenize all channel implementations:
 Specially after **(f20)**, channels got new experimental & cool functionalities -- even if not all channels got an initial